Clinical-Genomics/BALSAMIC/docs/balsamic_filters.rst

     Pre-call filters applied by the `Vardict` variant-caller is listed in the VCF header.

 In the VCF file, the `FILTER` status is `PASS` if this position has passed all filters, i.e., a call is made at this position.
-Otherwise, if the site has not passed all filters, a semicolon-separated list of codes for filters that fail. e.g., `p8;pSTD` might indicate that at this site, the mean position in reads is less than 8 and position in reads has a standard deviation of 0.
+Contrary, if the site has not passed any of the filters, a semicolon-separated list of those failed filter(s) will be appended to the `FILTER` column instead of `PASS`.
+E.g., `p8;pSTD` might indicate that at this site, the mean position in reads is less than 8, and the position in reads has a standard deviation of 0.
-More information about the default parameters/filters can be found in the documentation of the variant-caller.

 .. note::